In log4j2, you

 final byte[] bytes = getLayout().toByteArray(event);

-// here I am printing logs into console
+// here I am printing logs into

 System.out.println("LOG: " +new String(bytes, "UTF-8"));